 To vary the start time of a test on the scheduled day

-You may move the time of a test on the scheduled day if, for example:
+A school may move the time of a test on the scheduled day if, for example:

-- a pupil arrives late
+a pupil arrives late

-Headteachers must authorise any proposed start time variations.
+Headteachers must authorise all start-time variations.

-- the content of the test(s) has remained confidential
+the content of the test(s) has remained confidential

 To move a test by up to 5 school days